practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/README.md

 ## So, who is mostly using functional programming?

 Logically, an industry where a lot of functions can be deployed.
-Functions which often can stay "pure", that is without "annoying" **side effects** (https://en.wikipedia.org/wiki/Side_effect_(computer_science)), like throwing exceptions or input/output operations (I/O's).
+Functions, which often can stay "pure", that is without "annoying" **side effects** (https://en.wikipedia.org/wiki/Side_effect_(computer_science)), like throwing exceptions or input/output operations (I/O's).
 Or in other words:

 > [!NOTE]
 > A mathemtical function has no side effects.